Tracking Battery Life with Memfault

 In this guide, we will walk through the benefits of tracking battery life with Memfault, how to understand and predict battery life for a single device as well as across an entire fleet of devices, and finally talk through common pitfalls when monitoring battery life.

-By using Memfault's device SDKs and the heartbeat metrics, the difficulties of monitoring battery life will become a problem of the past.
+By using Memfault's device SDKs and the Heartbeat metrics, the difficulties of monitoring battery life will become a problem of the past.
 Memfault provides two main benefits when it comes to monitoring battery life: the ability to view a single device's battery status over time, and the ability to understand battery trends across an entire fleet of devices.

 The above view shows a device-level view of battery life over time.
 This view is best for customer support teams responding to customer issues around battery life and for engineers trying to determine the root causes for poor battery life on a single device.